ryanve/verge/README.md

 ### $.inViewport()

 Test if any part of an element (or the first element in a matched set) is in the current viewport.
-Returns boolean.
+Returns **boolean**.

 ```js
 $.inViewport(elem)       // true if elem is in the current viewport